cleolibrary/CLEO-Redux/docs/en/api.md

 ### CLEO

-- (since 0.9.4) `CLEO` object provides access to the runtime information and utilities:
+- `CLEO` object provides access to the runtime information and utilities:

   - `CLEO.debug.trace(flag)` toggles on and off command tracing in the current script.
 When {flag} is true all executed commands get added to `cleo_redux.log`:
   ```js